Both BJJ and wrestling are grappling martial arts.

 Obviously, if your opponents do not follow the rules and regulations they can be disqualified and you can win the match.

 Who does Prefer BJJ more?
 Some people just love this martial art and can’t wait to go to a dojo and practice triangles.
 However, BJJ Is formed for people who are shorter, have a smaller frame to defend themselves.
-So, smaller people get expert in this martial art and can protect themselves in a fight effectively.
+So, smaller people get experts in this martial art and can protect themselves in a fight effectively.

 What do We Suggest for Self-defense?